-If the presence of a notary has been requested to issue minutes of the General Meeting, the Chairman will then grant the floor to that Notary to ask those attending whether they have any reservations or protests regarding the details thus announced or the valid holding of the general meeting, pointing out that anyone wishing to make such protests or express such reservations must do so by declaring them to the Notary, for due record in the minutes.
+If the presence of a notary has been requested to issue minutes of the General Meeting, the Chairman shall then grant the floor to that Notary to ask those attending whether they have any reservations or protests regarding the details thus announced or the valid holding of the general meeting, pointing out that anyone wishing to make such protests or express such reservations must do so by declaring them to the Notary, for due record in the minutes.

-2. The Secretary will then read out the items on the agenda, as included in the notice of call, and the Chairman will invite any shareholders physically present at the General Meeting who wish to request information or make any other declaration whatsoever to inform the scrutineers assisting the Presiding Board or the Notary, as the case may be, producing their attendance card or corresponding certificate to evidence their particulars and the number of shares they hold and/or represent, as the case may be.
-Those attending online may ask to participate on the terms indicated in the notice of call.
+2. The Secretary shall then read out the items on the agenda, as included in the notice of call, and the Chairman shall invite any shareholders who wish to participate in the general meeting to request information or make any other declaration whatsoever to so inform the scrutineers assisting the Presiding Board, or the Notary, as the case may be, to be put on record, producing their attendance card or corresponding certificate to evidence their particulars and the number of shares they hold and/or represent, as the case may be.